-This publication presents the ECCC Single Programming Document (SPD) 2025-2027 as approved by the Governing Board of the ECCC in Decision No GB/2024/13.
+This publication presents the consolidated amendment of the ECCC Single Programming Document (SPD) 2025-2027 as approved by the Governing Board of the ECCC in Decision No GB/2025/7.
+The initial SPD 2025-2027 was adopted in December 2024 with decision No GB/2024/13.
 The Governing Board may amend the Single Programming Document 2025-2027 at any time.
 The ECCC has the right to alter, update or remove the publication or any of its contents.